Controlled flight into terrain: Causes

 While there are many reasons why an aircraft might crash into terrain, including poor weather and navigational equipment failure, pilot error is the most common factor found in CFIT accidents.

 Behind such events there is often a loss of situational awareness by the pilot, who becomes unaware of their actual position and altitude in relation to the terrain below and immediately ahead of them.
 Fatigue can cause even highly experienced professionals to make significant errors, which culminate in a CFIT accident.

 CFIT accidents frequently involve a collision with terrain such as hills or mountains or tall artificial obstacles such as radio towers during conditions of reduced visibility while approaching or departing from an airport.
 A contributing factor can be subtle navigation equipment malfunctions which, if not detected by the crew, may mislead them into improperly guiding the aircraft despite other information received from properly functioning equipment.
 CFIT is a constant hazard during aerial application, close air support, and aerial firefighting operations, which involve routine low-altitude flight along varying routes over terrain that may be unfamiliar to the pilots.

+Rotorcraft are disproportionately affected by CFIT due to their frequent low-altitude operations; a review of helicopter accidents by the International Helicopter Safety Team found that approximately 24 percent involved CFIT, making it one of the leading accident categories in the rotary-wing sector.